OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 ---

-## Afterlife & Soul Topics

-- No specific discussion under this category in this session.

----

 ## Cosmic Structure & Densities

 - **4D STS** will become desperate for control as the changes approach.
 - Changes are approaching that undermine the control of **4D STS**.
-- A "**5D city on a hill**" was mentioned again; it is a large-scale concept rather than a specific city.
 - There is no "time" from the higher density perspective.
 - Encouragement to keep faith in the reality of higher densities and energies.
 - Dramatic demonstrations of the efficacy of the group's approach are forthcoming.
 - A matching frequency must be established for help to come from higher densities.
-- "Build it and they will come" confirms the necessity of groundwork before higher-density help can arrive.

 ---